 Is your stove smoking in to your room when you light it?
 If so, read on as the usual remedy is very simple.

-A tip to stop this from happening is to leave the air flow lever all the way out when you are not using or have finished using the stove.
+A tip to stop your stove smoking from happening is to leave the air flow lever all the way out when you are not using or have finished using the stove.
 This will allow air movement through the flue and the stove and help prevent the blockage occurring.

 Author: Mark Smart – Showroom Manager